DE-RSE/learn-and-teach/index.md

 We aim for original and extensive resources, targetting both general-purpose RSEs, as well as RSE specializations.

 This collection is curated by the teachingRSE group.
 We organize ourselves on [GitHub](https://github.com/the-teachingRSE-project) and we publish outputs on our [Zenodo community](https://zenodo.org/communities/teachingrse).
+We communicate on [Matrix](https://matrix.to/#/#de-rse.org-AK-trainingRSE:matrix.org) and a [mailing list](https://www.listserv.dfn.de/sympa/info/jmu-teachingrse).
+If you are interested in joining our efforts, just drop in one of our meetings announced there.

 ## How to contribute?